AdmiralFirefox/dockerized-sentiment-analysis-app/README.md

 **Prerequisites**

-- You need to have the latest LTS Version of [Node](https://nodejs.org/en) installed (v20.13.1 as of today)
+- You need to have the latest LTS Version of [Node](https://nodejs.org/en) installed (v20.13.1 as of time of this writing)

 - Python release version must be around [3.10.11](https://www.python.org/downloads/release/python-31011/)